 My main hobby outside of university is playing board games.
 I enjoy strategy games like Settlers of Catan, PowerGrid and Agricola.
 I found a board games group through a website called Meetup and we play games together at a local pub once a fortnight.
 Apart from playing games, I also enjoy catching up with friends and cooking different types of cuisines.

 The most useful thing that I have found with respect to my career development was to take up volunteer and professional development opportunities that are related to my intended vocational pathway.
-For example, last year I was accepted into an internship at the Department of Human Services.
+For example, last year I was accepted into an internship at Services Australia.
 The internship was advertised through Disability Services and offered as part of the Step Into Program, which is a national program offering internships specifically to tertiary students with a disability.
 I found that this facilitated my career development, in providing me with experience in the public service sector, as well as furthering my experience in project management and policy development.
 Immediately following my internship, I secured a position at the Victorian Equal Opportunity and Human Rights Commission where I now work part-time as a Policy and Project Officer.
 This is highly relevant to my ultimate career goal to practise as a lawyer upon completion of my studies and hence I anticipate I will facilitate this goal.

 In terms of what I have found helpful while at university, I've found it useful to negotiate disability supports as early on in the academic year as possible.
 Even if you have a disability or condition that is periodic, it is often useful to register and explain your situation to Disability Services ahead of time rather than waiting until issues arise.
 This makes it easier to set out workable solutions earlier on to minimise disruptions and the impact of your disability on your studies.
 Ultimately, this enables you to demonstrate your academic skills and to achieve the best results that you can.

 Bachelor of Business